Ty France Player Props: Mariners vs. Guardians

-After going 1-for-3 with a double and an RBI in his last game, Ty France and the Seattle Mariners take on the Cleveland Guardians (who will start Aaron Civale) at 4:10 PM ET on Friday.
+Ty France -- 1-for-5 with an RBI in his last game -- will be in action for the Seattle Mariners versus the Cleveland Guardians, with Cal Quantrill on the hill, on April 8 at 6:10 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Angels.
+In his previous game he had a one-hit performance (1-for-5) against the Guardians.

 Ty France Game Info & Props vs. the Guardians